-At OCP 2020, Xilinx will demonstrate our how our compute, networking and storage platforms are powering the evolution of real-time computing.
+OCP Summit has gone virtual!
+We welcome you to join us to learn how Xilinx’s compute, networking and storage platforms are powering the evolution of real-time computing.

 |Virtual Switching Offload on FPGA-Based SmartNICs||

-In this demo, we will showcase how Caltrans created a dashboard map to analyze Bay Area traffic intensity using Bigstream Hyper-Acceleration layer to achieve seamless acceleration of Parquet queries up to 3X with zero code changes.
+In this demo, technology partner Bigstream demonstrates how Caltrans created a dashboard map to analyze Bay Area traffic intensity with seamless acceleration of Parquet queries up to 3X, utilizing Alveo® accelerator cards and Samsung SmartSSD® drives.

 Software Defined Networking has transformed Data Center Networking in several profound ways.
 First, it has broken down traditional boundaries of where functionality exists across network elements.
 Second, it has vastly increased the functional richness and diversity of features available to data center operators.
 And third, it has made possible for the first time the development and deployment of new networking features at the speed of software.

 But this transformation has also brought about massive technical challenges and unanswered questions.
 What is the most optimal way to partition networking functionality across switches, NICs, and Server CPUs?
 When and where does it make sense to apply acceleration techniques?
 What types of acceleration technologies provide the best performance while maintaining the flexibility and development agility required by SDN?